cideM/blog/content/blog/editors/index.md

 Even less fancy.
 When I'm in a test file I can hit `<leader>t` to automatically run `jest` on the current file.
-Most of the time I'm using `jest --watch` or I have `entr` to watch certain files and run `stack test` whenever they change.
+Most of the time I'm using `jest --watch` or I have `entr` to watch certain files and just run `stack test` whenever they change.

 ### File Navigation

 I admit that the vanilla way is pretty slow but the thing is that it's totally fine for me.
-I hit `<leader>e` and I get a command prompt with `:e .[CURSOR]/**/*`.
+I hit `<leader>e` and I get a command prompt with `:e [CURSOR]/**/*`.
 My cursor position is indicated by [CURSOR].
-I enter the base folder where I want to search and then I just rely on tab completion.
+I enter the base folder where I want to search (easier than adding dozens of folders per language) and then I just rely on tab completion.
 I am yet to work on repo so big that this is not instantaneous.
-To help Neovim skip directories I'm not interested in, I add patterns to `wildignore` from filetype specific files.
-For example, in my `javascript.vim` file I add `*/node_modules/*` to `widlignore`.

-### Git

-Here's a list of git related plugins and programs I've tried:

-- GitKraken
-- Sublime Merge
-- Visual Studio Code GitLens plugin
-- tig
-- Fugitive
-- GV
-- vimagit

-From that list, there are exactly two features I ended up using: One is `:Gedit branch-name:%` to load a version of the current file from a different branch into my buffer.
-The other is either Sublime Merge or the merge conflict resolution interface of Visual Studio Code.
-For everything else I find the command line to be faster and often even more convenient. `git diff` gives me a great overview of my changes.
-The best thing about it?
-I can slouch in my chair and scroll up and down with just two keys. `git add -p` let's me interactively stage hunks.
-Again, minimal input required on my side.

-If I ever miss `:Gedit` I can just write a mapping or a function that uses `Git show [treeish]:[filepath]` under the hood.